-1.15 The NPPF requires that strategic policies should look ahead over a minimum of fifteen years.
-The Fareham Local Plan proposed plan period will cover sixteen years from the date of adoption, which is anticipated to take place in 2021, to 2037.
-This period differs from that stated in earlier drafts (2020 to 2036) and has been reflected in the plan name which has changed from Fareham Local Plan 2036 to Fareham Local Plan 2037.
+1.13 The NPPF requires that strategic policies should look ahead over a minimum of fifteen years.
+The Fareham Local Plan covers the period from 2021 to 2037, and from the point of adoption in 2023 will look forward around 14 years.
+This period differs from that stated in earlier drafts (2020 to 2036) and has been reflected in the plan name which changed from Fareham Local Plan 2036 to Fareham Local Plan 2037.